© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Coed y Brenin Enclosure is a scheduled monument protected by Cadw under reference BR245.
 View the official record →

-Coed y Brenin Enclosure is a prehistoric domestic enclosure located in Breconshire, Wales, and is recorded under Cadw's Scheduled Ancient Monuments register as SAM BR245.
+Coed y Brenin Enclosure is a prehistoric domestic enclosure located in Breconshire, Wales, designated as a scheduled ancient monument under the reference BR245.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR245.

 Coed y Brenin Enclosure dates from the prehistoric period, and is classified as a enclosure - domestic.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Coed y Brenin Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR245.